dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-#### §definite-assighment-rules-for-local-function Rules for variables in local functions
+#### §definite-assignment-rules-for-local-function Rules for variables in local functions

 Local functions are analyzed in the context of their parent method.
 There are two control flow paths that matter for local functions: function calls and delegate conversions.